ajinChen/automatic-feature-selection/README.md

 Procedure:

 a.
-Compute the baseline on validation metric for a model trained on all features
+Compute the baseline on validation metric for a model trained on all features<br>
 b.
-Permute evaluating feature in the validation set
+Permute evaluating feature in the validation set<br>
 c.
-Compute validation score on new validation data
+Compute validation score on new validation data<br>
 d.
-The importance score is the difference between two validation scores.
+The importance score is the difference between two validation scores.<br>

 However, this method may create nonsensical records through permutation.